 A gruelling daily routine both physically and emotionally, a geisha really ‘lives’ her art with every breath.
 It doesn’t even stop when she goes to bed for the night, or walks in the street in plain clothes.
-It’s hard and it’s everyday (OK, totally stole that from Buffy the Vampire Slayer, but you know what I mean).
+It’s hard and it’s everyday (totally stole that from Buffy the Vampire Slayer, but you know what I mean).

 Although I’m not suggesting that we should go to such extremes, there’s still something admirable about dedicating your very being to an artistic discipline.
 A course, as I mentioned in the previous point, gives you structure and the tools to take your writing out into your everyday.